jonnew/ONIX/oepcie/Specification.md

 ### Arguments
 - `ctx` context
 - `dev_idx` physical index number
-- `addr` Thekey of register to write to
+- `addr` The address of register to write to
 - `value` pointer to an int that will store the value of the register at `addr` on `dev_idx`

 ### Returns `int`